-Our success depends on our ability to attract, retain and motivate quality personnel.
-We pride ourselves in our ability to attract and maintain a stable core workforce through providing a fair working environment, a fair remuneration and appraisal scheme, as well as training and development opportunities for our employees.
+TOP's success depends on its ability to attract, retain and motivate quality personnel.
+TOP pride itself in the ability to attract and maintain a stable core workforce through providing a fair working environment, a fair remuneration and appraisal scheme, as well as training and development opportunities for employees.

-TOP provides a fair working environment through our recruitment, remuneration and promotion policies by ensuring that recruitment, remuneration and promotion decisions are made on the basis of individual merit, taking into account his/her history of working experience, qualifications obtained, type of professional expertise, general aptitude as well as the level of competency expected by the job position and that possessed by the individual.
+TOP provides a fair working environment through its recruitment, remuneration and promotion policies by ensuring that recruitment, remuneration and promotion decisions are made on the basis of individual merit, taking into account his/her history of working experience, qualifications obtained, type of professional expertise, general aptitude as well as the level of competency expected by the job position and that possessed by the individual.

-We strive to ensure that our employees are reasonably remunerated and properly incentivised.
-TOP implement an appraisal program that reviews staff performances during their probation, after probation and annually to explore those areas that meet expectations as well as those that are underperforming.
-Ultimately, these appraisal exercises aim to motivate the staff to attain their career goals, help them to achieve their full potentials, as well as help us to identify ambitious individuals.
-We collect up-to-date remuneration data within industry and establish a fair, reasonable and competitive remuneration scheme to ensure that remuneration packages we offer is in line with the industry standards for the higher education sector in Australia.
+TOP strives to ensure that its employees are reasonably remunerated and properly incentivised.
+TOP implements an appraisal program that reviews staff performances during their probation, after probation and annually to explore those areas that meet expectations as well as those that are underperforming.
+Ultimately, these appraisal exercises aim to motivate the staff to attain their career goals, help them to achieve their full potentials, as well as to identify ambitious individuals.
+TOP collects up-to-date remuneration data within industry and establishes a fair, reasonable and competitive remuneration scheme to ensure that remuneration packages it offers is in line with the industry standards for the higher education sector in Australia.

-The quality of our staff underpins our ability to provide quality higher education.
-We refer to TEQSA's Higher Education Standards Framework 2015, maintain rigorous policies and procedures with respect to staff recruitment to ensure the quality of the academic staff.
-Our quality assurance policies and procedures will be further discussed in the later section titled "Aspect B6: Product Responsibility".
+The quality of staff underpins TOP's ability to provide quality higher education.
+TOP refers to TEQSA's Higher Education Standards Framework 2015, maintains rigorous policies and procedures with respect to staff recruitment to ensure the quality of the academic staff.
+Quality assurance policies and procedures will be further discussed in the later section titled "Aspect B6: Product Responsibility".

-The quality of our service also relies on the ability of our staff to maintain their teaching quality by keeping abreast with the latest knowledge and development in the subject area of their relevant profession.
-Training and development of our employees will be discussed in the later section titled "Aspect B3: Development and Training".
+The quality of TOP's service also relies on the ability of its staff to maintain their teaching quality by keeping abreast with the latest knowledge and development in the subject area of their relevant profession.
+Training and development of TOP's employees will be discussed in the later section titled "Aspect B3: Development and Training".